STLabs/Articles/articles/TheComponentPattern.md

 The pattern asserts that an ideal system is composed as one hierarchy of components.

 ## What is a component?
-1. A component is any composable type that has input and output, and a proccess. (note: a component's input and output may be expressed as multiple inputs/outputs, however for reasoning we consider the entire set of inputs and outputs as a whole.)
+1. A component is any composable type that has input and output, and a process. (note: a component's input and output may be expressed as multiple inputs/outputs, however for reasoning we consider the entire set of inputs and outputs as a whole.)
 2. Child components are inherently dependent on facts provided by it's input.
 3. Parent components are inherently interested in the facts provided by the output of it's children.
 4. Whether or not a component has internal state is irrelevant to the rest of the system.
-What matters is the output.

  ![](../resources/images/Composition2.png)

-## Component Theory
+## Theory
 Components are composed of subcomponents as shown above.
 A component receives input, some process happens, and it produces output at some point in time.
 An entire application is a component that takes it's initial state, and produces new state.

 If we reason about this further, we can determine that any subcomponent of the application is inherently dependent on the application state or the component wouldn't be necessary!
 In actuality, all components in an application are really a function of the same total state!
 They are all functions of AppState -> AppState.